bwohlberg/sporco/examples/scripts/csc/index.rst

 cbpdn_cuda.py
   Convolutional sparse coding of a greyscale image using the CUDA solver

+cbpdn_grd_cuda.py
+  Convolutional sparse coding with gradient penalty of a greyscale image using the CUDA solver

 cbpdn_clr_cd.py
   Convolutional sparse coding of a colour image with a colour dictionary